Young Audiences Summer Arts Programming Improves Academic Performance

 “City Schools has enjoyed a great partnership with Young Audiences, not only during the school year but also the past two summers,” said Dr. Sonja Brookins Santelises, chief executive officer of Baltimore City Public Schools (City Schools).
 “During the summer, Young Audiences reinforces key math and reading concepts through the arts and creative activities – and we’re pleased with the results we’ve seen.
 When students participate in summer learning programs that help them move ahead or reduce learning loss, they start the school year off stronger.”

-The Young Audiences Summer Arts and Learning Academy (YA Academy), run by the Baltimore-based arts-in-education nonprofit Young Audiences of Maryland in partnership with City Schools, was free for students and held at four sites across the city: Gardenville Elementary, Thomas Jefferson Elementary/Middle, William Pinderhughes Elementary, and Fort Worthington Elementary/Middle.
+The Young Audiences Summer Arts & Learning Academy (SALA), run by the Baltimore-based arts-in-education nonprofit Young Audiences of Maryland in partnership with City Schools, was free for students and held at four sites across the city: Gardenville Elementary, Thomas Jefferson Elementary/Middle, William Pinderhughes Elementary, and Fort Worthington Elementary/Middle.
 Eighty-eight percent of the participating students were from high-poverty Title I schools.

 “These results were a pleasant surprise given that we generally expect that students will lose ground over the summer,” commented Dr. Marc L. Stein, Associate Professor at the Johns Hopkins University School of Education, who conducted a separate program evaluation for Young Audiences which looked at participating students’ academic skill and social-emotional development.
 “The Young Audiences summer program combines many of the best practices of summer learning programs and appears to be a promising model.
 These findings deserve to be investigated more rigorously to find out how and for whom the program appears to be working.”